LuizMoratelli/100-days-of-ocaml/README.md

 **Today's Progress**:
 - Still trying to run the project with `esy x File.ml` with no success.
+- Summary of the first ReasonML lesson created

 ```shell
 esy build --install -v -v